HKUST-OCTAD-LAB/AirTrafficSim/README.md

 ### client/

 The client folder contains the UI of the website.
 It is written in react.js with [Material UI Library](https://mui.com/).
 It contains a 3D map using [Cesium.js + Cesium ion](https://cesium.com/) and [Resium](https://resium.reearth.io/).

+### data/

+The data folder contrains all the data needed for simulation which includes BADA data (user would need to provide their own data due to license requirement), navigation data, replay (input) and simulation (output) data.

 ### server/